-- 7. Use the PresentBlox user interface to create a new view. - For example, you can drag the Products dimension to the Row axis in the Data Layout panel on the left.
+- 5. Use the PresentBlox user interface to create a new view and query. - a.
+Create a new view.

+For example, you can drag the Products dimension to the Row axis in the Data Layout panel on the left.
 Then, you can drag the Time (Calendar) dimension to the Column axis.
-You might then want to drag the Measures dimension into the Page axis, resulting in a Measures menu appearing in the Page panel, which displays page filters, above the display area.
+You might then want to drag the Measures dimension into the Page axis so that a Measures menu appears in the Page panel.
+The Page panel displays page filters above the grid and chart display panel.
 Pick two other dimensions and add them to the Page axis so that three page filters appear above the display.

-If you are new to using the DB2 Alphablox user interface, select Help from the PresentBlox toolbar to learn more about how to use the interface. - 8.
-After you are finished creating your new view, note the query statement that appears in the Query section.
-If the query is not being dynamically generated (when the Automatically Update Queries option is unchecked), you can click the Get Current Query button to get the current query.
-The text box displays the query statement required to develop the current data view.
-You can copy and paste query statements from the Query field to be used in developing DB2 Alphablox applications. - 9.
-Click the Generate Blox Tag button.
-A dialog opens displaying the tag (and nested tags) to reproduce the PresentBlox layout and result set. - 10.
-Open a new file in your text editor and add the following text to the file and then save the file as PresentBloxView.jsp.
-The next topic will explain many of the important elements of the code on this page.
+- b.
+Note the query statement that appears in the Query section.
+If the query is not being dynamically generated (when the Automatically Update Queries option is cleared), you can click the Get Current Query button to get the current query.
+The text box displays the query statement that is required to develop the current data view.
+You can copy and paste query statements from the Query field to be used in developing DB2 Alphablox applications.

+- 6. Click the Generate Blox Tag button.
+A window opens that shows the tag (and nested tags) that are needed to reproduce the PresentBlox layout and result set.

+- 7. Copy the new tag into a new file.

+- a.
+Open a new file in your text editor.

+- b.
+Add the following text to the file.